 - KASHRUT: Keeping kosher is an exercise in k'dusha -- living a holy life -- by establishing and protecting a uniquely sensitive relationship between human beings and their food.
 Keeping kosher is an important part of the entire Ramah experience.
-You, as a role model for the campers, a dugma, have the responsibility of creating an environment in which the laws of kashrut can be observed, both inside and outside of the dining room: - o To protect the kashrut of the camp kitchen, no private food may be brought into the Kitchen. - Campers and staff members are asked to only bring dairy or pareve (no meat) lunch/food into camp.
-Prepared foods may not be brought into the camp unless they are certified kosher. - o If you have any questions regarding kashrut, please direct them to the Director. - EGALITARIANISM: We embrace egalitarian Judaism and strive to promote and live communal and personal Jewish lives which reflect equal opportunity and participation among all individuals. - o Both men and women are counted for a minyan and are welcome to perform all ritual functions. - o Males are obligated to wear a head-covering (kippah or hat) during meals, study, and prayer. - We encourage females to cover their heads and wear tallit and tefillin as well and have additional sets of tefillin in camp. - Discussion and programming throughout the summer will promote these values as part of our broader educational mission for this expressed purpose.
+You, as a role model for the campers, a dugma, have the responsibility of creating an environment in which the laws of kashrut can be observed, both inside and outside of the dining room: - To protect the kashrut of the camp kitchen, no private food may be brought into the Kitchen. - Campers and staff members are asked to bring dairy/pareve and meat/pareve lunches to camp on designated days.
+Prepared foods may not be brought into the camp unless they are certified kosher. - If you have any questions regarding kashrut, please direct them to the Director. - EGALITARIANISM: We embrace egalitarian Judaism and strive to promote and live communal and personal Jewish lives which reflect equal opportunity and participation among all individuals. - o Both men and women are counted for a minyan and are welcome to perform all ritual functions. - Males are obligated to wear a head-covering (kippah or hat) during meals, study, and prayer. - We encourage females to cover their heads and wear tallit and tefillin as well and have additional sets of tefillin in camp. - Discussion and programming throughout the summer will promote these values as part of our broader educational mission for this expressed purpose.